 - For family insurance policies, the NCB benefits extend to all the family members.

-- If an insurance policy expires and is not renewed within the time limit, the benefits of the NCB also expires.
+- If an insurance policy expires and is not renewed within the time limit, the benefits of the NCB also expire.

-For people who are planning to apply for health insurance and wondering on what to know about health insurance, knowledge of NCB is advantageous.
+For people who are planning to apply for health insurance and wondering what to know about health insurance, knowledge of NCB is advantageous.
 It will make the policyholder more aware and more conscious.
-More the knowledge, better will the decision making with the health insurance policies.
+More the knowledge, the better will improve the decision-making with the health insurance policies.